-Firework Event Fundraising Tips for charities, Rotary, Lions clubs, Scouts, school Parent Teacher Association ( PTA ) have been created by seasoned fundraisers.
+Firework Event Fundraising Tips for charities, Rotary, Lions clubs, Scouts, School Association have been created by seasoned fundraisers.

 They are not all encompassing and require the individual to use their own judgment for their specific situation.

 Most Firework events tend to build up a reputation year on year.

 So when starting out think long term and how the event will build up.

 A modest junior or senior school can start out making profits in excess of $1,000 for the School.
 This can build to in excess of $4000 in time (depending on weather, site and marketing)

 The recent number of high profile fireworks events (Olympics, New Years Eve etc) have helped to raise the publics expectations of what a good show looks like, so be sure you put on a show that will be worth the public coming to every year.

 Marketing is hugely important to get the word out and ensure a good attendance.
 Devise a marketing plan that tells the local public when the event is and what it is for.